techandme/owncloud-vm/README.md

 # owncloud-vm

+[![Build Status](https://travis-ci.org/techandme/owncloud-vm.svg?branch=master)](https://travis-ci.org/techandme/owncloud-vm)

 Scripts to setup and configure the ownCloud VM.
 Feel free to contribute!

-[![Build Status](https://travis-ci.org/techandme/owncloud-vm.svg?branch=master)](https://travis-ci.org/techandme/owncloud-vm)
+We also produce the official [Nextcloud VM](https://github.com/nextcloud/vm) which is updated more frequently.

 ----------------------------------------------------------------------------------------------------------------------------